|

 Number of mmap data pages (must be a power of two) or size

-specification with appended unit character - B/K/M/G. The
+specification in bytes with appended unit character - B/K/M/G.

-size is rounded up to have nearest pages power of two value.
+The size is rounded up to the nearest power-of-two page value.

 -g